lukasz-kapica/resistor-calc/README.md

 # Resistor Color Code Calculator

-This is a tool for electronics hobbyist to help them in identifying resistors depending on their color code and parameters like: resistance and tolerance.
+This is a tool for electronics hobbyists to help them in identifying resistors depending on their color code and parameters like resistance and tolerance.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).